MohammadAmash/Desktop-Assistant/README.md

 # Desktop-Assistant
 Overview:

-Mark-1 Desktop Assistant is an intelligent, voice-activated personal assistant designed to streamline routine tasks through natural language processing.
+This Desktop Assistant is an intelligent, voice-activated personal assistant designed to streamline routine tasks through natural language processing.
 It integrates speech recognition and automation capabilities to enhance productivity and user interaction.

 Key Features: